abstratt/eclipsegraphviz/README.md

 find it.
 Open the Graphviz preference page in Eclipse and enter the location for the dot executable.

+#Using EclipseGraphviz

 ### How are diagrams rendered?

-EclipseGraphviz provides an "Image Viewer" view that will show a rendered class diagram whenever a .uml file is selected or a TextUML Viewer editor is currently selected.
+EclipseGraphviz provides an "Image Viewer" view that will show a rendered diagram whenever a .dot file is selected or an editor loaded with a .dot file is currently selected (saving triggers updates).
 To open the Image Viewer, go Window
 \> Show view \> Other... \> EclipseGraphviz \> Image viewer.

 ### Screenshots